-- 1. The supervising physician must be available to participate in the care of patients as if residents were not involved; the presence of residents to "cover" patients on in-patient services or to provide care in ambulatory settings does not diminish the standard of availability required of the supervising physician of record. - 2.
-Accept the responsibility for the Orthopaedic Surgery residents assigned to his/her patients. - 3.
-Allow the residents to actively participate under his/her supervision and control in the care of their patients, including the performance of procedures, commensurate with the resident's level of training. - 4.
+- The supervising physician must be available to participate in the care of patients as if residents were not involved; the presence of residents to "cover" patients on in-patient services or to provide care in ambulatory settings does not diminish the standard of availability required of the supervising physician of record. - 2.
+Accept the responsibility for the Orthopaedic Surgery residents assigned to his/her patients. - Allow the residents to actively participate under his/her supervision and control in the care of their patients, including the performance of procedures, commensurate with the resident's level of training. - 4.
 Recognize that the residents and learners are involved in a program designed to help them master the art and science of surgery.
-Realize that residents have not reached that point in their careers when they can function without supervision by the surgical faculty attending staff. - 5.
-Recognize the responsibility of each surgical faculty member to assess the level of capability of each resident in each delegated task and to provide an appropriate level of supervision while delegating progressively increasing responsibility commensurate with increasing skill and judgment.
+Realize that residents have not reached that point in their careers when they can function without supervision by the surgical faculty attending staff. - Recognize the responsibility of each surgical faculty member to assess the level of capability of each resident in each delegated task and to provide an appropriate level of supervision while delegating progressively increasing responsibility commensurate with increasing skill and judgment. - 6.
+Recognize that all responsibilities which a surgical resident assumes are delegated responsibilities and that ultimately the attending surgeon is the physician responsible for the safety and welfare of the patients under their care and for the resident's participation in the management of those patients.